merenlab/merenlab.org/_posts/anvio/2016-10-25-cog-annotation.md

 Luckily, all you need to do is to run `anvi-setup-ncbi-cogs`.
 Here is an example:

 {:.notice}
 Depending on your installation, you may have to run the following command with superuser privileges!
-If you want to avoid that, you can use the `--cogs-data-dir` parameter to set up a different path.
+If you want to avoid that, you can use the `--cog-data-dir` parameter to set up a different path.

 {% highlight bash %}
 $ anvi-setup-ncbi-cogs --num-threads 20